 Probe Manufacturing secures manufacturing contract

-Probe Manufacturing has secured a USD 180'000 blanket purchase order from an existing medical device manufacturing client with the first order due in 3rd quarter of 2011.
+Probe Manufacturing has secured a USD 225'000 blanket purchase order from an existing medical device manufacturing client with 50% of the order due in 3rd and 4th quarters of 2011.

-New orders have increased by 257% year-to-date as compared to the same period last year.
-This brings our total open orders to $2.75 million.
-“Despite ongoing turmoil in the U.S. economy, we have experienced increased sales from our existing customer base, especially from clients in industries which continue to grow, such as healthcare,” states Kam Mahdi, CEO of Probe Manufacturing.
+The EMS-provider is now on target to achieve its 2011 revenue and earnings forecast.
+New orders have increased from USD 1.3 million to USD 3.0 million, or 130%, year-to-date as compared to the same period last year, bringing our total open orders to USD 2.6 million.

+“Probe’s ability to drive its growth organically from its existing customer base is clearly demonstrated by this latest order, which also exhibits the overall confidence and satisfaction that Probe's current client base has in our company,” stated Kam Mahdi, CEO and Chairman.

 Innovation centre opens at Lockheed Martin in Orlando Necessity is said to be the mother of invention.
 Well, Lockheed Martin has now...